Home/ Blog/ Healthy Living/

 Many people consider HSV-1 more benign, but it turns out there’s not much difference between the two types of virus.
 While it’s true that HSV-2 is a sexually transmitted disease (STD) and can cause genital sores or blisters, type 1 can do the same thing.

-“One big misconception is that cold sores are caused by HSV-1 and genital herpes are always type 2, but that’s not always the case,” says Sarah Vensel, a physician assistant in San Francisco.
+“One big misconception is that cold sores are caused by HSV-1 and genital herpes are always type 2, but that’s not always the case,” says Sarah Vensel, a physician assistant.
 “Cold sores are so common they’ve been normalized at this point.
 But genital herpes is sometimes the exact same virus — just in a different location.”

 Not only is herpes incredibly common — it’s also totally manageable.
 Allow us to set your mind at ease and debunk three widespread herpes myths:

 It turns out you can have herpes without knowing it, even in a monogamous relationship.
 That’s because even if there are no noticeable symptoms like small red bumps, white blisters, pain, or itching, you can still spread the viral cells and unknowingly infect a partner.
-So promiscuous or polyamorous people aren’t the only ones at risk.
+So people with multiple sex partners aren’t the only ones at risk.

 The herpes virus is the most infectious just before, during, and after an outbreak — when blisters are present.
 But it also has ‘silent shedding’ between outbreaks, meaning the virus can spread at just about any time.
-And intercourse isn’t the only way to contract this sexually transmitted infection, often called an STI by clinicians.
+And intercourse isn’t the only way to contract this sexually transmitted infection (STI).
 “The majority of new infections are HSV-1, passed from one person’s mouth to another person’s genitals during oral sex,” says Jill Grimes, MD, who wrote the book Seductive Delusions: How Everyday People Catch STIs.

 Condoms can reduce your herpes risk if they’re used correctly during vaginal, anal and oral sex, but they’re not foolproof.
 Herpes can be spread via skin to skin contact in areas that aren’t covered.